This year, viewing of the eta-Aquarids Meteor Shower will be limited by the Moon.

 Something interesting

 Meteor showers are named after the constellation where the “shooting stars” appear to be coming from.
-In the case of the eta-Aquarid Meteor Shower, the meteors come from the direction of the constellation of Aquarius.
-If you have a handy smart phone app that helps you identify objects in the night sky, search for Aquarius, and you’ll be looking in the right location.
+In the case of the Eta Aquarids Meteor Shower, the meteors come from the direction of the constellation Aquarius.
+If you have a handy smart phone app that helps you identify objects in the night sky, search for the constellation, and you’ll be looking in the right direction.

 You might like to…